nickthanasiu/feed-reader-testing/README.md

 My test suites tested for the following:

 ###
-  -Do the Feed objects have the appropriate properties (name, url)?
+  *Do the Feed objects have the appropriate properties (name, url)?
-  -Is the navigation menu hidden upon loading the page?
+  *Is the navigation menu hidden upon loading the page?
-  -Does the menu's visibility toggle when hamburger menu icon is clicked?
+  *Does the menu's visibility toggle when hamburger menu icon is clicked?
-  -Does the default feed contain any entries upon loading the page?
+  *Does the default feed contain any entries upon loading the page?
-  -Does new content load when a different feed is selected?
+  *Does new content load when a different feed is selected?

 Original instructions are included in the comments inside jasmine/spec/feedreader.js